Ayoralol/trivia-app/README.md

 - Linked backend to Azure db and tested with postman
 - Debugged backend endpoints and file structure
 - finally pushed to github as an actual project
+- Set up password hashing and login on backend
 - ?? setting up frontend Services to connect to the backend
-- ??
-Set up password hashing and salting

 ### March 19